How to spend your summer if you can’t find a summer job

 - Networking earlier rather than later in life will definitely help you in the long run.

-- A great way to network is to seek out people who have jobs similar to what you want to do later in life and ask to do an informational interview with them.
+- A great way to network is to seek out people who have jobs similar to what you want to do later in life and ask if you can meet to have a chat about their job and their industry.

-- Informational interviews are a great way to see the steps a person took in order to get the job that they have today.
+- This can be a great way to see the steps a person took in order to get the job that they have today.
 This will give you insight on what you need to do in the future to get that job or a job like it, and having connections to a person who has a similar job to the one you want could even present the opportunity for a job offer in the future.